YKarsten/Neuron-Simulation/README.md

 This project explores various computational models of neuronal stimulation, culminating in an algorithm designed for the stimulation of current cochlear implants.
 Originally developed in Matlab for a master's program in Neuroscience, the project has been reimagined in Python and formatted into a Jupyter lab notebook for enhanced readability.
 This transition not only showcases my scientific background but also reflects my approach to working with data and visualization.
 For a more in-depth understanding of the underlying mathematical and neurobiological details, refer to [my written report](Neuroprothetics-report-Y-Karsten.pdf).

-## To get started open the .ipynb file on github and consult the .pdf file for more details

 # Installation

 You can view a rendered version of the notebook [here](Neuron-Simulation.ipynb).